How to Cultivate Hope

 Read the Sermon on the Mount and you will see that Jesus is speaking to anxious people.
 They’re worried about food.
 They’re living with crop failures and thieving tax collectors and oppressing Romans.

 What does Jesus do?
 He gives them hope.
-“Don’t be like the pagans who worry about this stuff, for the God who feeds the animals will feed you.”
+“Don’t be like the pagans who worry about this stuff, for the God who feeds the birds of the air will feed you.”

 6. God believes in you!